panda-io/pico-panda/docs/signal.md

 ### Pico-Panda VM

-Events are queued and processed at the **start of each tick** before any task executes.
+Signals are queued and processed at the **start of each tick** before any task executes.
 A signal sent during tick N is received and dispatched at the start of tick N+1.
 Fully deterministic — no mid-tick interruption.